-- 2-3 plum tomatoes, diced
+- 3 plum tomatoes diced

-- 1 medium white onion, finely diced
+- 1 medium white onion finely diced

-- 3-4 green onions, finely chopped
+- 3 green onions finely chopped

-- 1/4 cup green bell pepper, finely diced
+- ¼ cup green bell pepper finely diced

-- 2-3 jalapenos, finely diced
+- 2 jalapenos finely diced

-- 1/4 to 1/2 cup finely chopped fresh cilantro
+- ¼ cup finely chopped fresh cilantro

-- 1/2 tsp. salt
+- ½ teaspoon salt

-- 1/4 tsp. ground black pepper
+- ¼ teaspoon ground black pepper

 - juice of 2 limes

-- 2 tblsp. olive oil
+- 2 tablespoons olive oil

-- Tortilla or corn chips
+- Tortilla or corn chips (for serving)